theyee0/Stork/README.md

 # Stork
 A procedurally generated fantasy game, aimed to explore traditional story generation techniques to approach an experience like Zork.

+# Usage
+## Demo
+Demo will be released when game is complete.

+## Building
+Building steps are still in progress

+# Overview
+## To-Do:
+- [ ] Create unified system for callback functions
+- [ ] Define data types for rooms, characters, etc.
+- [ ] Determine mechanisms for allowing properties to change behaviors (callback function?)
+- [ ] Write sample tables for storytelling
+- [ ] Select map generation algorithm
+- [ ] Write parser
+- [ ] Set up build systems

+## Vision and Plan
+The game runs in "ticks," or turns.
+Between ticks, the player will have time to think without the program responding.
+The number of events between each tick can be configured manually, and more events per tick will necessarily make a harder game for you!

+The program is structured into a few primary components:
+1. `release.lisp` binds all subcomponents so that they can be built into the final executable
+2. `event.lisp` takes the game state and the event queue, then selects an event from that.
+3. `map.lisp` generates the map of the game
+3. `entity.lisp` generates a character's backstory and traits.
+Depends on `event.lisp`
+4. `history.lisp` generates lore
+5. `parse.lisp` takes user input and determines what kind of command the user made

+## Motivation
+I decided that developing in C, my preferred language, would be too difficult simply due to the minimalism of the language.
+Therefore, I decided to explore the opportunity to write this program in Common Lisp, which is another language that interests me.

+I also wanted to explore procedural storytelling without the use of artificial intelligence - the aim is to one day extend this program with a richer set of story rules and to include some concepts from computational semantics to approach the level of immersiveness that a human storyteller (or an LLM) can provide.
+I was inspired in particular by dwarf fortress's procedural storytelling.